SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 --set prometheus-operator.prometheus-node-exporter.service.port=9200 --set prometheus-operator.prometheus-node-exporter.service.targetPort=9200
 ```

-Or add the following to the `prometheus-operator` section of the override `values.yaml`:
+Or add the following to the `prometheus-operator` section of your overrides `values.yaml`:

 ```
 prometheus-operator: